railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 ### *10a.* Preview in a browser
-From the terminal window run the following
+From the terminal window run the following to start to start the server:

 {% highlight sh %}
 ruby config/application.rb -p $PORT -o $IP
 {% endhighlight %}

-From the cloud 9 ide click the share button on the right hand upper window.
-The select the copy option and paste the url into the browser window
+From the Cloud 9 IDE click the `share` button on the right hand upper window.
+The select the `copy` option and paste the URL into the browser window.

 <img src="/images/c9_sinatra/c9_browser.png">

-You should now see the ideas app running in the browser. ctrl + c will terminate the server
+You should now see the ideas app running in the browser. ctrl + c will terminate the server.

 ## *11.* More routes

+So now we can add an idea in our app and save it to the database.
+But what about retrieving an idea from the database?
 The next route in our application will allow us to retrieve just one idea from our database.

-Navigate again to our `ideas_controller.rb` file and enter the following route
+Navigate to `ideas_controller.rb` and enter the following route:

 {% highlight sh %}

 get '/ideas/:id' do
   @idea = Idea.find(params[:id])
   erb :'ideas/show'
 end
 {% endhighlight %}

-Similar to before this route is calling `erb :'ideas/show'` so lets create that file now.
-Navigate to the views -> ideas folder and create a file called `show.erb`
+Similar to before this route is calling `erb :'ideas/show'` so let's create that file now.
+Navigate to the `views/ideas` folder and create a file called `show.erb`.
+Add the following code:

 {% highlight sh %}
 <p>